The 9 best lawn mowers I'd recommend to any gardener as a Gardens Editor – my favourite tried-and-tested models

 How much should I spend on a lawn mower?

-One consideration is brand.
-You can get more affordable brands that claim to offer everything more established names do.
-In reality you’re often going to get a longer lifetime from an established brand and, especially in the petrol mowers, better performance.
+Another consideration is the brand.
+In reality, you’re often going to get a longer lifetime from an established brand and, especially for petrol mowers like Hyundai's HYM530SPER, better performance.

 Is an electric or petrol lawnmower better?

-'Battery power mowers can now cater for small to large lawns depending on the mower and battery power.
-They’re also much more sustainable, quieter to operate and more cost-effective in the long run.
-They tend to also be easier to operate as opposed to the traditional pull cord on a petrol walk behind.
-Some brands also utilise battery systems that can be used across a variety of that same brand's tools, as well as various other garden and power tool brands.'
+'Battery power mowers can now cater for small to large lawns, depending on the mower and battery power.
+They’re also much more sustainable, quieter to operate and more cost-effective in the long run.'

 Which lawnmower is the best for a sloped garden?

-'A self-propelled mower would be recommended as this can utilise the in-built drive system to help the mower tackle hills, slopes and undulations with ease,' says Ryan Patterson, Residential Segment Manager at Husqvarna UK.
+'A self-propelled mower would be recommended as this can utilise the in-built drive system to help the mower tackle hills, slopes and undulations with ease,' says Ryan from Husqvarna UK.

 - Jenny McFarlaneSenior Digital Editor